raganwald-deprecated/homoiconic/2012/09/precondition-and-postcondition.md

 Note
 ----

-Compare and contrast our `precondition` to a [this ruby implementation][pr].
+Compare and contrast our precondition to a [this ruby implementation][pr].
 The Ruby implementation looks elegant to the OO-trained eye, but that's only because its `MethodDecorator` superclass is doing the heavy lifting.
 Have a look at  [method_decorators.rb][mds] for yourself!
 In my (anecdotal!) experience, this is often the way with OO languages like Ruby: You can make something appear very elegant at one level of abstraction, but if you peek behind the curtain at the abstraction's infrastructure, it's very messy and wild.

-The programmer is not at fault, far from it.
-It's just that some languages present a very arbitrary kind of API optimized for programming according to a specific model.
-When you come along to program to a different model, you end up greenspunning things in a way that cuts against the grain of the language.
+The Ruby program's author has done an outstanding job of working with Ruby's OO model, hooking methods that act like event listeners to detect when a method is added to a class and modifying it in place.
+Likewise, he maintains a list of decorators to be added to the next method, creating the illusion that you are writing declarative code.
+That's how it goes: Some languages present a very specific kind of API optimized for programming according to a specific model.
+When you come along to program to a different model, you end up greenspunning a new abstraction.

 [pr]: https://github.com/michaelfairley/method_decorators/blob/master/lib/method_decorators/decorators/precondition.rb "precondition.rb"
 [mds]: https://github.com/michaelfairley/method_decorators/blob/master/lib/method_decorators.rb "method_decorators.rb"